-libFAUDES/DESTool is developed in a Linux environment, so one would think, deployment for that platform is particularly easy.
-The contrary is the case ...
+libFAUDES/DESTool is developed in a Linux environment, so one should think, deployment for that platform is particularly straight forward.
+The contrary is the case.

 Download the latest archive faudes_destool_x_xx.tar.gz from our online archive.

 Extract the archive somewhere in the users file system.
 System wide installation is currently not supported.
 Extraction will look something like this: